 On November 23, 2012, the Company submitted its application to continue its wholly-owned Canadian subsidiary, Currency Exchange International of Canada Corp ("CXIC"), as a new Canadian Schedule I bank.
-In September of 2016, the Office of the Superintendent of Financial Institutions ("OSFI") and the Minister of Finance, issued letters patent for the bank and CXIC is now Exchange Bank of Canada.
+In September of 2016, the Office of the Superintendent of Financial Institutions ("OSFI") and the Minister of Finance, issued letters patent for the bank and CXIC is now Exchange Bank of Canada ("EBC").
 The head office of EBC is located in Toronto, Ontario, Canada.

-The objective of the Exchange Bank of Canada is to continue to expand current and future business opportunities and become a leading banker's bank for foreign exchange products and services.
-Obtaining a Canadian bank charter benefits the Canadian banking system by providing a domestic alternative for foreign exchange services to banks in Canada.
+The objective of EBC is to continue to expand current and future business opportunities and become a leading banker's bank for foreign exchange products and services.
+Obtaining a Canadian bank charter benefits the Canadian banking system by providing a domestic alternative for foreign exchange services to financial institutions in Canada.
 The foreign currency bank note market for financial institutions in Canada is primarily serviced by foreign financial institutions.
-A Canadian bank charter affords the Company numerous advantages including the opportunity to bank with Central Banks, thereby obtaining a source of stable, cost-effective funds, collateral reductions with corresponding banks, and enhancing existing bank relationships.
+A Canadian bank charter affords the Company numerous advantages including the opportunity to bank with Central Banks, thereby obtaining a source of stable, cost-effective funds, as well as collateral reductions with correspondent banks, and enhancing existing financial institution relationships.

-The Company is a reporting issuer in the provinces of British Columbia, Alberta and Ontario.
+The Company is a reporting issuer in the provinces of British Columbia, Alberta, and Ontario.